 What would happen if every Indigenous-led organisation in Australia could access the funding they needed to thrive?
 That’s the question Bank Australia customer Woor-Dungin is trying to answer by connecting First Nations organisations with philanthropy and service providers so they can reach their self-determined goals.

-“For a lot of Aboriginal organisations, philanthropy is a bit of a black box,” says Kirsty Sword Gusmão, CEO of Woor-Dungin, one of Bank Australia’s 2023 community customer grant recipients.
+“For a lot of Aboriginal organisations, philanthropy is a bit of a black box,” says Kirsty Sword Gusmão, CEO of Woor-Dungin, one of Bank Australia’s community customer grant recipients in 2023 and 2024.
 “You know that there's funding out there, but how do you actually secure it?
 It’s not always easy for First Nations organisations to navigate.”

 Established in 2004 as a training program for Aboriginal organisations, Woor-Dungin is now dedicated to connecting First Nations-led organisations to philanthropic funding and pro-bono service providers.